A2osX/A2osX/.Docs/User Guide.md

 ### Configuring A2osX

 There are several ways you can configure A2osX to suit your needs.
-Some of these
+The two must common are 1) via the *kconfig* utility and 2) by modifying the */etc/init* file.

 ## Exploring A2osX